 Compatibility: Bluetooth 4.1 | Battery life: Up to 30hrs | Weight: 275g | Inputs: Micro USB, Stereo Mini Jack

-Lastly, let’s take look at features.
-This is an area where Sony has tried to innovate, and although the gesture controls on the WH-1000XM2s may flummox some people, we found them intuitive and responsive.
+When it comes to features, Sony has tried to innovate by adding gesture controls.
+Although these might flummox some, we found them intuitive and responsive.
 Swiping up or down on the right earcup controls the volume; tapping the earcup stops and starts playback; swiping back and forth selects previous and next tracks; and you can even place your hand over the earcup to lower the volume and allow ambient audio to enter the headphones.

 The best noise-cancelling headphones for commuters